Family violence

 National Plan to End Violence against Women and Children 2022-32

-The 10-year National Plan will be underpinned by two 5-year Action Plans and a dedicated Aboriginal and Torres Strait Islander Action Plan.
-The Action Plans will outline the steps governments will make to implement the National Plan.
+The 10-year National Plan is underpinned by two 5-year Action Plans and a dedicated Aboriginal and Torres Strait Islander Action Plan.
+The First Action Plan and the Aboriginal and Torres Strait Islander Action Plan were released on 16 August 2023 and outline the steps governments are taking to implement the National Plan.

 Visit the Department of Social Services website for more information.